Bijaym095/Leadership-Event/README.md

 ## Installation

-To run this project you need to run the following scripts
+To run this project you need to run the following script

 ```bash
   npm install